sebastienlato/utility_toolbox/codex_prompt.md

 # Codex Prompt — Useful Tools

 You are Codex working inside an existing **React + Vite + Tailwind** project named **Useful Tools**.
-Follow phases in order, and stop after each phase once the ‘Stop after’ conditions are met.

 ## Context & Constraints